ckattner/dbee/README.md

 }
 ````

-Get all practices, limit to 10, and sort by name (descending) then id (ascending):
+Get all practices, limit to 2, offset by 3, and sort by name (descending) then id (ascending):

 ````ruby
 query = {